Together We Can Make a Difference

 We have a strong team who are united in our passion to support as many families as we can, we know first-hand how tough life can be and we want to help make life a little easier for as many people as possible.

-Elaine Pearce - Project Manager
+Elaine Pearce - Chief Executive Officer

 Her role oversees the day to day running of the charity, part of which is ensuring we have suitable funding in place, along with supporting staff/volunteers and developing new services/projects to better support our community.

-Jayne Stevens - Strategic Co-ordinator
+Jayne Stevens - Strategic Lead

 Is a co-founder of Parents Opening Doors, which started its life as Parent Carer Forum back in 2008.
 She got involved in Participation work after attending a parent support group and realising and benefitting from the power of the parent carer voice, having received support to share her experience and felt listened to.

-Over the years she has seen the Charity side of things grow, but her heart and expertise has remained in Parent Participation where she sits in her role as Strategic Co-ordinator.
+Over the years she has seen the Charity side of things grow, but her heart and expertise has remained in Parent Participation where she sits in her role as Strategic Lead.
 As the Charity has expanded, parent carer voices come from all the other areas and are collated into the ‘forum’.
 Her professional and personal foundation are based on strong relationships and an open communication at all levels.

 She married Lee not long after arriving in Telford, they have a son Matt with Autism, ADHD and associated co-conditions who is adjusting to life outside of specialist education; and a daughter Jess who is currently attending university.